tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 * Better scheduling of messages, with improved prioritization, backpressure, and performance.
 * Centralized peer lifecycle and connection management.
 * Better peer address detection, advertisement, and exchange.
-* Backwards compatibility at the wire-level with current P2P network protocols.
+* Wire-level backwards compatibility with current P2P network protocols, except where it proves too obstructive.

 The main abstractions in the new stack are: